ryanhunterdev/portfolio_app/README.md

 ## Techniques ##

 ### Technology Used ###
-jgrs Portfolios was built using Javascript, HTML, CSS, Node.js and our own API.
+jgrs Portfolios was built using Javascript, HTML, CSS and Node.js with Express.

+## Other tech ##
+- PostgreSQL with JSONB objects for database
+- EJS for templates
+- Express Session for login management
+- Axios for http requests

 ### Backlog User Stories ### ##

-- Add more templates
+- Add more portfolio templates for users to choose from
 - URL generates with the user's username
 - Email user a link with their URL
-- User can customise spacing and layout of their portfolio
+- Users can customise spacing and layout of their portfolio
-- Not have the skills input comma seperated
+- Not have the skills input and comma seperated

 ## Screenshots ##
 Log-in page: